-35 Chapter 3, section (13)(3) of the AML Act.
+Chapter 3, section (13)(3) of the AML Act.

-- 52 (79) - (182) According to the FIN-FSA's interpretation, the senior management of an obliged entity as referred to in chapter 3, section 13(3)(1) of the AML Act refers to a party with adequate information on ML/TF risks the supervised entity is exposed as well as adequate authority to make decisions with an influence on risks the supervised entity is exposed to. - (183) According to the FIN-FSA's interpretation, information concerning political influence shall be kept up to date and relevant in accordance with chapter 3, section 3 of the AML Act, which means that it is checked in regular intervals to monitor whether the person remains within the scope of enhanced due diligence obligation pertaining to politically exposed persons. - (184) The FIN-FSA recommends considering that specific regulation concerning politically exposed persons is based on objectives related to the prevention of corruption.
+ML/TF risks the supervised entity is exposed as well as adequate authority to make decisions with an influence on risks the supervised entity is exposed to.

+- (185) According to the FIN-FSA's interpretation, information concerning political influence shall be kept up to date and relevant in accordance with chapter 3, section 3 of the AML Act, which means that it is checked in regular intervals to monitor whether the person remains within the scope of enhanced due diligence obligation pertaining to politically exposed persons. - (186) The FIN-FSA recommends considering that specific regulation concerning politically exposed persons is based on objectives related to the prevention of corruption.
 Regulation concerning politically exposed persons should not be interpreted so that transactions involving politically exposed persons would always be considered suspicious as a rule.
 In accordance with preamble 33 of the Fourth Anti-Money Laundering Directive, refusing a business relationship with a person simply on the basis of the determination that he or she is a politically exposed person is contrary to the letter and spirit of said Directive and of the revised FATF Recommendations.